WSUCptSCapstone-Fall2022Spring2023/remi-hpcstochpy/Sprint4Materials/Sprint 4 Report.md

 # Sprint 3 Report (1/9/2023 - 2/2/2023)

 ## What's New
- * Prototype project report finalized
+ * First draft of MVP report completed
  * Ongoing implementation of Numba features into StochPy source code
  * Further research into potential application of Dask as well as how it works